shoelim/mpgd/README.md

 ```
 python ecg5000_classification/ecg_classification_mlps.py
 ```
-See also the Jupyter notebook version in the folder 'ecg5000_classification'
+See also the Jupyter notebook version in the folder `ecg5000_classification`

 ### CIFAR-10 classification
 ```
 bash cifar10_classification/train.sh
 ```
-Scripts for training runs can be found in 'train.sh': please check and specify the parameters there appropriately before running
+Scripts for training runs can be found in `train.sh`: please check and specify the parameters there appropriately before running